ctroupin/ctroupin.github.io/publications.md

 ### Hidden gems

 Sometimes people say "*if it's not published, it doesn't exist*".
 Here are a few [pieces of work](/publications/unpublished) that will maybe never published.

+The obvious question is "*why won't that be published?*" and the answer itself deserves its own post in the blog.
+And, as expected, this post won't probably be ever published, for similar reasons: T I M E.